 When it comes to land use every loss of wilderness is permanent.
+The destroyers make many attempts to gain access over many years, and they only need to succeed once.
+The odds are stacked heavily in their favor.
 Mines, oil fields, and other industrial developments never revert to forests, wetlands, or prairies.
 Profiteers destroy an area and then move on to something else.
 There are always greedy people eager to profit from environmental destruction, so the cycle is endless.
 Our shared environment is eroded over time and we find ourselves in a less hospitable world, with less wilderness, dirtier water and air, and a diminished legacy for the future.
-This is the world promised by Donald Trump and those who voted for him.
+This is the world promised by Donald Trump and his supporters.

 For 40 years between 1977 and 2017 environmentally unconscious politicians, fueled by political contributions from the oil lobby, tried to open the Arctic National Wildlife Refuge to oil drilling.
 Until late 2017 their efforts were unsuccessful due to public opposition.
 In spite of the oil crisis of 1979, countless more minor oil shortages, and gasoline prices in excess of $4 per gallon, America did well without drilling in the Arctic National Wildlife Refuge.
 Now in 2017 there is a glut of petroleum, low gasoline prices, oil boom towns going bust in North Dakota for lack of profits, and absolutely no economic justification for opening more land to oil drilling, but that is exactly what our maniacal President and his radicalized party have done.
 The richest multinational companies on earth will now become a little richer and one of the most biologically rich and beautiful places in the world will become an industrial wasteland.

 There were numerous reasons to preserve the Arctic National Wildlife Refuge: